Negate label role

 When you want a number in the document to appear as a negative number, enter it with either a minus sign or parentheses.
 When you add a sign to an absolute value number, you need to reverse the XBRL fact value sign to keep its absolute value in the XBRL.
 If you don’t, you end up with negative values, which cause document errors because they don’t calculate correctly.

 This is the appropriate way to handle most situations.
 However, there are some situations where it is okay to have negative XBRL fact values, such as when the concept is structured to represent both positive and negative amounts.
-For more details on these situations, see XBRL Office Hours: Are Your Negative Values Correct?.
+For more information about this type of situation, see XBRL Office Hours: Are Your Negative Values Correct?

 To determine the correct sign for an XBRL value, always keep in mind that the true sign of an XBRL fact: